ossuminc/sbt-ossuminc/README.md

   * hasMain: Boolean = false,
   *  forProd: Boolean = true,
   *  withCommonJSModule: Boolean = false

+* `With.laminar` - for Scala.js modules, include laminar and DOM support with the following options:
+  * version: String = "17.1.0"
+  * domVersion: String = "2.8.0"

+* `With.MiMa` - turns on Migration manager and you must specify at least the first option:
+  * previousVersion: String // the previous version of the artifact/project to check against
+  * excludedClasses: Seq[String] = Seq.empty // classes to exclude from compatibility checks
+  * reportSignatureIssues: Boolean = false // full signature checks, including generic type parameters

 * `With.native` - enable native code generation with `scala-native` with the following options:
   buildTarget: String = "static"